shaunberkley/circle/README.md

 * **Healthy Socialization**: Encourages healthy digital interactions, avoiding the pitfalls of traditional social media.
 * **Focus on Real Connections**: Strengthening bonds with people who matter most to you

-Circle is an innovative social application designed to deepen connections with close friends and family.
-It offers a feature-rich platform to enhance communication and interaction within private groups.
-By incorporating timelines, topics, presence indicators, and more, Circle aims to create a meaningful and engaging social experience.

 ## Current Features

 ### Circle Chat